-Use this timeline to find out more about the progression of flight in human history.
+Use this timeline to find out some highlights in the progression of flight in human history.

 1000 BCE – First kites